esiegmann/Integration_Roadmaps/docs/source/tasks/Deploy_Globus_Endpoint_v1.md

-& Networking integration design.* That task should have produced requirements for DTN hardware (CPU, memory, network interfaces) and network topology (e.g., DTNs hosted in a high-bandwidth zone with connectivity to both the wide-area network and the RP's data storage system(s)).
+& Networking integration design.* That task should have produced requirements for DTN hardware (CPU, memory, network interfaces) and network topology (e.g., DTNs hosted in a high-bandwidth zone with connectivity to both the wide-area network and the RP’s data storage system(s)).

 This also assumes you have acquired the necessary DTN servers and network hardware.
-(I.e., this doesn't discuss acquiring hardware.)
+(I.e., this doesn’t discuss acquiring hardware.)

 ## Deploy DTN hardware with the required network connectivity